-- 1. Check embedded management controller firmware version for a resource by connecting to the resource's Hardware Console. - From the Maintenance tab, select Hardware Information > Management Board/Controller > Firmware Version: - if the first two digits are >10, synchronization is automatic, - if the first two digits are <10, you must perform a reset to synchronize with the iCare Console.
-Go to Step 3. - If required, reset the resource by selecting Maintenance Operations > Unit Reset > Reset Management Controller > Reset.
+- Check embedded management controller firmware version for a resource by connecting to the resource's Hardware Console. - From the Maintenance tab, select Hardware Information > Management Board/Controller > Firmware Version: - if the first two digits are >10, synchronization is automatic, - if the first two digits are <10, you must perform a reset to synchronize with the iCare Console. - If required, reset the resource by selecting Maintenance Operations > Unit Reset > Reset Management Controller > Reset.